vygr/ChrysaLisp/README.md

 shared memory to simulate CPU to CPU, point to point, bi directional connections.
 There is no global bus based networking on purpose.

+The usb-links branch has the ability to use a usb3/usb2 Prolific chip 'copy' cable to join heterogeneous host networks !
+This demonstrates that the simulated peer to peer network on a single machine does actually translate to real world parallel hardware !
+Plus it's rather cool to string your MacBook and Windows laptops together with your PI4's to create your own dev network.

 There is a virtual CPU instruction set to avoid use of x64/ARM/VP64 native instructions.
 Currently it compiles directly to native code but there is no reason it can't also go via a byte code form and runtime translation.